Flee

 This is the very last and most visible sign of the imminent destruction of the temple and Jerusalem.
 That there would never be another tribulation as horrendous as this one, is an entire study in itself.
 The dead were estimated to be over 1.1 million souls; almost 100,000 were taken to Rome as slaves.
 Men and women under siege cannibalized their own children.
 Jerusalem and the temple were destroyed.

 The prophecy was fulfilled over 2945 years ago, and it will never happen again.
-The “Mosaic Age” ended, the destruction caused a transition to the “Church Age” or “The Kingdom Age” as John the Baptist and Messiah Himself called it.
+The “Mosaic Age” ended, and the destruction caused a transition to the “Church Age” or “The Kingdom Age” as John the Baptist and Messiah Himself called it.

 The End of Jerusalem